z3m0n/port_trainer/README.md

 # port_trainer
-Simple program to help with port memorization for Security+ SYO-501 certification exam.
+Simple python script to help with port memorization for Security+ SYO-501 certification exam.

 ## To install:
 - clone this repo or copy code to local machine